aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/svg-text/_index.md

 The SVG text can be styled using [**CSS properties**](https://www.w3.org/TR/2018/CR-SVG2-20181004/text.html#TextDecorationProperties) like ***font-weight***, ***font-style***, ***text-decoration***, ***text-transform***, etc. It can be decorated with an underline, overline, and strike-through.
 Like other SVG shapes, text can have both a stroke and fill set on it.
 You may read more about how to style the text in the section [**SVG Filters and Gradients**](/svg/net/drawing-basics/filters-and-gradients/).

 {{% alert color="primary" %}}
-Aspose.SVG proposes you convert text to vector in a short time and with professional quality and resolution! [**SVG Text Vectorization**](https://products.aspose.app/svg/en/text-vectorization) web application is intended to replace text elements in SVG files with vector graphics.
+Aspose.SVG proposes you convert text to vector in a short time and with professional quality and resolution! [**Text to Vector**](https://products.aspose.app/svg/text-to-vector) web application is intended to replace text elements in SVG files with vector graphics.
 In the vectorized SVG text, all font glyphs are replaced with a combination of graphic elements.
 Such a text become a vector drawing and cannot be edited.
 {{% /alert %}}